UK coronavirus cases jump, PM Johnson says he expects more

 If the virus becomes more widespread, the government will look at registering retired health workers to work again, and whether encouraging people to work at home could delay the virus’s peak until summer when it can be more easily dealt with.

-Chief Medical Office Chris Whitty said that as of 0900 GMT there had been 12 new positive tests in Britain, bringing the total to 35.
+Chief Medical Officer Chris Whitty said that as of 0900 GMT there had been 12 new positive tests, bringing the total to 35.
+The Scottish government later announced another positive test.

-Of those new positive tests, three had been in close contact with an existing known case, six had recently traveled from Italy and two from Iran.
-They were investigating one case with no relevant travel, to find out how they caught the virus.
+Of those new positive tests, three had been in close contact with an existing known case, seven had recently traveled from Italy and two from Iran.
+They were investigating one case with no relevant travel, to find out how the patient had caught the virus.

 The health department said the outbreak in Britain remained in a “containment” phase despite Sunday’s increase in cases.

-Health minister Matt Hancock said he did not rule out any measures to contain the spread of the virus but said any further restrictions would be based on scientific evidence, and that for now people should go about their business as usual.
+Health Minister Matt Hancock said he did not rule out any measures to contain the spread of the virus but said any further restrictions would be based on scientific evidence, and that for now people should go about their business as usual.

-The issue will become a standing item for all cabinet meetings and there will be more media briefings from health officials.

 The government is launching a new public information campaign this week, encouraging people to wash their hands for at least 20 seconds, and to do so more often than normal.

-Reporting by William James; Editing by Mark Potter and Andrew Heavens
+Reporting by William James; Editing by Andrew Heavens and Ros Russell